 Researcher at École normale supérieure Paris

-Ayse Gizem Yasar is a researcher at École normale supérieure Paris, mapping the landscape of AI resistance.
+Ayse Gizem Yasar is a researcher at École normale supérieure Paris, studying AI resistance.

 Can Simsek